vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-introduction-2019-03-04.md

 city: sheffield
 postcode: S3 7RD
 country: United Kingdom
-venue: The Diamond, Workroom 1
+venue: Pam Liversidge Building, Design Studio 1, D06
 description: "High-throughput RNA-sequencing is now the standard technique for quantifying transcript abundance in a biological sample of interest.
 In this course we will describe the processes that take place once you submit a library for RNA sequencing, and what data you should expect to receive from the Bioinformatics Core.
 We will describe the steps involved to go from sequencing library to a list of genes that show statistically significant differences between your biological conditions of interest.
 Practical sessions will use the user-friendly Galaxy interface (https://usegalaxy.org/) to demonstrate tasks such as alignment, quality control and assessing differential expression.
 We will also showcase some web sites you can use for enrichment and pathways analysis."
 keywords: bioinformatics, NGS, RNA-seq, galaxy
 difficulty: beginner